samcho/starter-lab1-csc201-fall2024/README.md

 ## Submission:

 Your project will be developed and graded via GitHub.
-Your final "push" is your final submission.
+Your final "push" is your final submission, and it must occur before it is due.
 On Canvas, enter the url to your Github repository.
 Your project will not be graded without it.

 ## Recommendations: